osalami16/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path of current working directory
+content list of current directory